What happens during an education, health and care needs assessment

 Where the criteria are not met the decision will be made within a panel.
 These panels are made up of a range of professionals to ensure that the criteria have been properly applied and that any special circumstances for the child have been taken into account.

-To request an EHC needs assessment, you must create an account (unless you already have one).
-This will allow you to save your form and come back to it later if you need to.
+By creating an account, you can save your request and come back to it later if you need to.
 To set up your account you must:

 If you need support completing your request contact: